 After the CEO, the most challenging leadership hire is head of sales.

 Many companies go through two to three heads of sales before they find the right fit.
 This is an expensive proposition for an established company; it’s a nightmare scenario for a startup.
 There are plenty of candidates, but, there often isn’t the experience in the startup to evaluate a sales executive candidate—especially in startups with technical founders.
 Mediocre sales leaders can give great interviews.

 A startup is looking for that rare sales executive who can do it all—from closing sales to making cold calls, setting up lead generation, and creating marketing collateral.
 The right mentor—particularly a general manager who came up through the marketing and sales ranks—will understand the territory and can help a startup qualify the right candidates and turn away those who aren’t.

 #2: Finding and hiring talent of all types, regardless of geography.

 Tap into the talent that’s already in the region.

 Developing a large enough pool of talent to support an innovation-driven region is a long game.
 Leveraging the talent already available is the place to start.
 You can’t build a bench of engineers and IT professionals over-night.
 But you can’t get started until you get started.

 Startups can align with existing talent pools and resources.
 Attracting skilled talent doesn’t mean that a startup must hire on a full-time basis.
-Rev1’s Expert Network is made up of attorneys, CPAs, marketing professionals, and more—companies and individuals who offer services at greatly reduced or pro bono rates.
+Rev1’s Investor Startup Studio is made up of attorneys, CPAs, marketing professionals, and more—companies and individuals who offer services at greatly reduced or pro bono rates.
 There are retired executives—CFOs or CMOs for example—who may be willing to work part-time.
 Serving as a mentor to a startup gains access, for both sides, to these opportunities.